eXistenZNL/Docker-MergeBack/README.md

 ## So how does it work?

+Running this container can be done everywhere, but was mainly built to run inside a GitLab-CI pipeline.
+In the example below, we will show you how.

-In this example we want to make sure our branch gets updated with everything that's merged into master.
+In the example we want to make sure our branch gets updated with everything that's merged into master.

+### Merge back stage

-1) In your `.gitlab-ci.yml`, add the following stage:
+In your `.gitlab-ci.yml`, add the following stage:

 ```yaml
 stages:
     # All your previous stages go here
     - merge back # End with a merge-back
 ```

+### Merge back job

-2) Add the job that runs in the merge back stage to your `.gitlab-ci.yml`:
+Add the job that runs in the merge back stage to your `.gitlab-ci.yml`:

 ```yaml
 # ======================